csiiiv/philgeps-awards-dashboard/docs/PRODUCTION_DEPLOYMENT_GUIDE.md

 - PostgreSQL (recommended) or SQLite
 - Nginx (recommended) or Apache
 - SSL certificate

+**Note**: This project is designed with a Docker-first development approach.
+For local development, use `docker compose` as documented in the main [README.md](../README.md).

 ## Current Authentication Status
 **Note**: The API currently has **no authentication system** implemented.
 All endpoints are publicly accessible with rate limiting of 240 requests per hour per IP address.
 If authentication is needed, JWT authentication can be implemented using the `djangorestframework-simplejwt` package that's already included in requirements.txt.